-Temperature plays a major role in DNA methylation (Anastasiadi et al., 2021) and reproduction as well with known cases of impact on sex determination such as in European sea bass (Vandeputte et al., 2020).
-Amongst others, our gene dataset included the protein Zona pellucida sperm-binding protein 3, the oocytes mediator for sperm binding, reflecting a strong impact of the significant environmental parameters discovered in our seascape genomic analysis to reproduction.
-Other key processes seem to be impacted as well, such as musculoskeletal development (Balbuena-Pecino et al., 2019; Georgakopoulou, Katharios, Divanach, & Koumoundouros, 2010).We found BMPR-1B gene in the set of outlier-containing genes; however, its expression was not significantly altered by heat stress in gilthead seabream (Balbuena-Pecino et al., 2019).
-Another gene with function in development is Perlecan which plays an important role in skeletal development (Hassell, Yamada, & Arikawa-Hirasawa, 2002).
+Reproduction and sex determination are main processes greatly impacted by temperature in fish (Vandeputte et al., 2020).
+Amongst others, our gene dataset included the proteins Gametogenetin-binding protein 2, AT-rich interactive domain-containing protein 4B, Myosin-7 and Thioredoxin reductase 3 all involved in the process of spermatogenesis and Cilia- and flagella-associated protein 52 involved in sperm mobility, reflecting a possible impact of the significant environmental parameters of our analysis to sardines’ reproduction.
+Another key process that seems to be highly impacted is the muscle formation which has been described to be affected by temperature (Balbuena-Pecino et al., 2019; Georgakopoulou, Katharios, Divanach, & Koumoundouros, 2010), including one of the genes found as outlier in all analyses conducted herein, i.e. Myosin regulatory light chain 2 as well as others (e.g. paxilin involved in response to muscle stretch, triadin involved in regulation of cardiac muscle cell etc.)

-Regarding the response to nitrate availability, our geneset included glutaminase, an enzyme with known role in nitrogen metabolism (Márquez, López De La Oliva, Matés, Segura, & Alonso, 2006).
+Finally, our geneset included genes involved in the response to nitrate availability which were Carbamoyl-phosphate synthetase I involved in nitrogen compound metabolic process and Atrial natriuretic peptide receptor 3 involved in positive regulation of nitric-oxide synthase activity.
+Interestingly, the latter is also involved in regulation of cold-induced thermogenesis suggesting a link among the two processes.

+Overall, the genomic profile of the dataset of the 196 outlier loci suggests that selective pressures are acting on multiple fronts with emphasis on “binding”, impacting a plethora of biological processes that involve interaction with the environment.

-Sardines of the Mediterranean and Atlantic respond differently to environmental pressures
+Sardines from the Mediterranean and the Atlantic respond differently to environmental pressures

-Τwo datasets, i.e., all samples and ATL cluster datasets displayed shared patterns of association of a single SNP with the majority of environmental variables.
-Loci showing multiple environmental associations were found in the same cluster using hierarchical clustering, with these clusters representing proxies for functional modules (Kess et al., 2020; Lotterhos, Yeaman, Degner, Aitken, & Hodgins, 2017).
-A functional module is composed of genes/proteins that coordinate to perform a function that is semiautonomous from other functions (Günter P. Wagner, Pavlicev, & Cheverud, 2007).
-Adaptation to climate on a landscape involves complex spatial and temporal environments with both abiotic and biotic challenges occurring at different spatial scales (Le Nagard, Chao, & Tenaillon, 2011).
-Under these conditions, such modular genetic architectures are favored (Kliebenstein, 2011) (Le Nagard, Chao, & Tenaillon, 2011) as well as when multiple traits are under a combination of directional (among populations) and stabilizing (within populations) selection (Griswold, 2006; Le Corre & Kremer, 2003; Wagner & Altenberg, 1996).
+Τwo datasets, i.e., all samples and ATL cluster datasets displayed shared patterns of association of individual SNPs with the majority of environmental variables.
+Loci showing multiple environmental associations were found in the same loci cluster using hierarchical clustering, with these clusters representing proxies for functional modules (Kess et al., 2020; Lotterhos, Yeaman, Degner, Aitken, & Hodgins, 2017).
+Such modular genetic architectures are favored when adapting to climate on a landscape (Kliebenstein, 2011) where complex spatial and temporal environments with both abiotic and biotic challenges occur at different spatial scales (Le Nagard, Chao, & Tenaillon, 2011) as well as when multiple traits are under a combination of directional (among populations) and stabilizing (within populations) selection (Griswold, 2006; Le Corre & Kremer, 2003; Wagner & Altenberg, 1996).
 Such modularity can be beneficial not only for facilitating evolvability in response to a variable environment (Edwards & Weinig, 2011), but also by allowing the system to function as a set of independent groups of genes, allowing a species to better sample its potential phenotypic and genotypic diversity (Leroi, 2000).
 Sardines undoubtedly face spatially and temporarily complex environments within and between the two areas i.e., Mediterranean Sea and Atlantic Ocean.
 Whether sardine possesses phenotypic and genomic characteristics that could be indicative of directional and stabilizing selection among and within populations respectively, demands more data and testing.
 Current data and analyses are in favor of a hypothesis of among populations directional selection in sardines i.e., having as indication the 43 SNPs, which appear monomorphic in the Atlantic cluster, and with high frequency of the fixed allele in the Mediterranean cluster.
 However, given that our sampling scheme includes only one site from the Atlantic, no firm conclusion can be drawn.